tinoquiroga/Fabrikam-Project/docs/deployment/DEPLOY-TO-AZURE.md

 ## 📋 Key Deployment Parameters

-When you click "Deploy to Azure", you'll configure these key parameters:
+When you click "Deploy to Azure", you'll configure these key parameters using the values from your setup script:

 - **Authentication Mode**: Choose `Disabled`, `BearerToken`, or `EntraExternalId`
-- **Resource Group**: Use the resource group created above
+- **Resource Group**: Use the **Resource Group Name** from your setup script output
-- **Deployer Object ID**: Use the User Object ID from the prerequisite steps
+- **Deployer Object ID**: Use the **User Object ID** from your setup script output
 - **Database Provider**: Choose `InMemory` (demos) or `SqlServer` (persistent)

 For **EntraExternalId mode**, you'll also need:

 - **Entra Tenant**: Your Entra External ID tenant domain
 - **Client ID**: Application ID from your Entra app registration